 The Physical & Health Education Canada Research Council (Research Council) Emerging Scholar Award recognizes graduate students’ commitment to the Research Council, as evidenced through experiences and potential in college/university teaching, research, and leadership/service.
 It serves as an opportunity to acknowledge the potential of individual student members as future scholars and promoters of physical and health education within Canada.

-The PHE Canada Research Council is pleased to announce that Stephanie Beni, PhD candidate at Brock University, is the 2021 recipient of the PHE Canada Research Council Emerging Scholar Award.
+The PHE Canada Research Council is pleased to announce that Dr. Jodi Harding-Kuriger is the 2022 recipient of the PHE Canada Research Council Emerging Scholar Award.

-This award was presented during the 2021 PHE Canada Virtual Research Forum on April 28, 2021.
-Congratulations to Stephanie Beni!
+This award was presented during the 2022 PHE Canada Virtual Research Forum on April 28, 2022.
+Congratulations to Dr. Harding-Kuriger!